mohamuhsin/foodorderapp/README.md

 # FOOD ORDER APP MADE WITH REACT JS!

-This is a food order app made with react. it covered all concepts of react. like useState, UseEffect, Context, Redux and more!.
+This is a food order app made with react. it covered all concepts of react. like useState, UseEffect, Contex

-you can